Certificate of Recognition

 “We have been delighted by the response to the wellbeing certificate initiative and – judging by the applications – the efforts of so many across the Bar to promote resilience and wellbeing.
 Congratulations to all the recipients.
 We will be publishing case studies from our recipients on the Wellbeing at the Bar website over the next few weeks.
 Do take the time to look at them.
 The ideas, impact on chambers and tips from others at the Bar will provide both inspiration and rich pickings for anyone interested in setting something up in their own organisation.”

 Rachel Spearing, Chair of Wellbeing at the Bar

 Just to provide a flavour of the wide range of initiatives introduced across the Bar:

 The intention is to make this a quarterly initiative.
-The last round of applications in 2018 is now closed.
+Applications are now open and will close 1 February 2019.

 Further information regarding the rules for entry can be found here.

 The information and resource packs on this website are designed to help you and your colleagues to work as a community for better wellbeing and professional resilience.
 If you want to provide feedback on these resources, or to get involved in promoting wellbeing please get in touch.